aliyatastemirova/decisionmaker/README.md

 - templates extend base template (scripts, main design)

 Technical details:
-- This is a model-free app, all data is stored in sessions
+- This is a model-free app, all data is stored in sessions and model tests are not needed
 - There are only two views: main (homepage) and result
 - There are two forms specified in forms.py: question and answers
 - .gitattributes file is there to make sure github marks this repo as python